 ⭐

 The Petit Palais, a museum dedicated to the fine arts of Paris, is one of the jewels erected for the 1900 exhibition.
-While its big brother, the Grand Palais, offers visitors a much larger surface area, the Petit Palais has nothing to envy it.
+While its big brother, the Grand Palais, offers a much larger surface area to its visitors, the Petit Palais has nothing to envy it.
 The interior garden, ideal for relaxation and contemplation, is the perfect place to unwind after an exhibition.

 📍Location: Avenue Winston-Churchill, 75008 Paris